cerner/cerner.github.io/content/post/inspec-delta/index.md

 ## Inspec Delta Workflow

-The following steps are the way we internally update a profile utilizing inspec_delta.
+The following steps are the way we internally update a profile utilizing inspec_delta (a command-line utility).
 This ultimately arrives at the same outcome as the manual steps.

 1. A new STIG is announced on the DISA website.
 2. Developers download the STIG.